 After the retreat, which felt like a lifetime of inner work, I knew this was only the beginning.
 I knew I had to walk a different path from now on.
 I quit drinking alcohol.
 I started my practice of prayer.
 I stopped pretending that everything was always alright and started opening up about my emotions.
 I began learning how to truly love myself, how to eat well and nourish myself with art and Nature.

-Not once did I feel I had found a shortcut – it was as clear as day that healing oneself in ceremony, and in daily life, requires tremendous courage, ceaseless commitment, and arduous labor.
+Not once did I feel I had found a short cut – it was as clear as daylight that healing oneself in ceremony and in daily life requires tremendous courage, ceaseless commitment, and arduous labor.

 With the help of Ayahuasca and the loving souls who have supported my journey, I have been able to heal my addiction, insomnia, panic attacks, rage, depression, and suicidal thoughts.